DAMO-NLP-SG/VCD/README.md

 ## Overview
 ![VCD](figs/figure1.png)

-To mitigate hallucinations in Large Vision-Language Models, we introduce Visual Contrastive Decoding (VCD), a simple and training-free method that contrasts output distributions derived from original and distorted visual inputs.
+We introduce Visual Contrastive Decoding (VCD) to mitigate hallucinations in Large Vision-Language Models.
+This simple, training-free method exploits the difference between output distributions derived from original and distorted visual inputs for more contextually aligned generation.

 ## How to use VCD